gugazimmermann/dragonspage/article.md

 Stack ARN: ...
 ```

 Just copy and paste the WEBSITE URL in the browser and you will be able to see the site running.

-So now you can send the URL to Mary, she will send more stuff to be done in PART 2 :)
+Now you can send the URL to Mary, after taking a look she will send more stuff to be done in PART 2 :)

-Now, to not keep the resources inside AWS (and not pay), we can destroy the CloudFormation
+To not keep the resources inside AWS (and not pay for it), we can destroy the CloudFormation: `cdk destroy`

-`cdk destroy`

 **✅  DragonspageStack: destroyed**